burumdev/esp32-padlock/README.md

 The app is a memory hog for c3 devices and barely survives the ordeal of serving https pages, locking unlocking etc.
 It should work much better on a c6 or newer device with 512kb+ RAM.

+## Susceptible to Denial of Service attacks

+By default app uses one task to handle incoming requests because of memory issues.
+This makes it very easy to maliciously hold this connection captive and deny others from reaching the endpoint.
+At least two asynchronous connections would be minimaly required to mitigate the most basic form of DoS attacks.
+One half-solution to this problem is to keep the static IP of the device a secret which should make it a tid-bit harder for malicious actors to find the endpoint.
+Another solution is to use a device with more RAM and run two tasks simultaneously along with hiding the static IP.
+Task size can be changed by increasing the value of `SERVER_SOCKETS` value in `main.rs`.

 ## Encryption engine

 Mbed-TLS C library is used for https. esp-mbedtls wrapper included uses FFI bindings to the library.